 In collaboration with Dr. Qingzhong Kong from Case Western Reserve University, Cleveland, Ohio, USA, and Dr. Ruth Gabizon, from Hadassah University Hospital, Jerusalem, Israel, this proposed study will test the efficacy of CE compound TC-5RW in the prevention and treatment of prion diseases with animal models that express human PrP infected with the most common subtype of sporadic CJD and an animal model of genetic CJD that develops prion disease spontaneously.
 This study is highly relevant to human prion diseases, especially to developing efficient prophylactic and therapeutic compounds for CJD.

 Department of Pathology, Case Western Reserve University, Cleveland, Ohio

-Dr. Wenquan Zou is a Professor from the Departments of Pathology and Neurology, and Associate Director of National Prion Disease Pathology Surveillance Center, Case Western Reserve University School of Medicine, Cleveland, Ohio.
+Dr. Zerui Wang is an Assistant Professor from the Department of Pathology, at Case Western Reserve University School of Medicine, Cleveland, Ohio.

 Professor, Department of Neurochemistry, Tohoku University Graduate School of Medicine, Japan

 Dr. Doh-ura studied neuropathology and genetics of human prion diseases when he was a graduate student of Jun Tateishi’s lab in Kyushu University, Japan, from 1987 to 1991.
 Thereafter, he worked as a postdoc at Bruce Chesebro’s lab in NIAID/NIH, USA, till 1994.
 He started the research on prion therapeutics when he obtained a position at Kyushu University in 1995.
 He joined Tohoku University as a faculty member in 2003, where he has continued his research on prion therapeutics.

 - The Garry Buttermann, IV Memorial Research Grant, contributed by Jill Canuel